anujs2099/rhce-sample-exams_1st-edition/setup.md

       - ipaddress ansible2 ansible2.example.com
       - ping the vms from one another
 2. Install ansible by running the following scripts from the directory install-scripts/ in the order they are numbered and only on the nodes mentioned in the filename:
-    - reboot any node if recently restored a snapshot
+    - after restoring a snapshot
+      - sudo subscription-manager attach
+      - sudo yum update -y
+      - sudo reboot
 3. Management node "control" requirements:
     - bashrc requirements: Make sure to copy/paste the below lines in your ~/.bashrc and then source it:
     - vimrc requirements: Make sure to copy/paste the below lines in your ~/.vimrc and then source it